 What is Air Separation?

 Air separation is a critical industry that distills and purifies large volumes of atmospheric components from air or manufactured gases and supplies them to other important industries downstream for commercial purposes.
 Among these are high-purity oxygen, nitrogen, helium, argon as well as rare inert gases.
 There are different processes available for air separation, and the decision to utilize one over another depends on the target gas, costs involved and, in the case of oxygen, the purity level.
-Air separation processes can be grouped into 2 categories: cryogenic and non-cryogenic.
+Air separation processes can be categorized as cryogenic or non-cryogenic.

 What is Cryogenic Air Separation?